lukaszglowacz/norton-innovation-platform/README.md

 - **The Post View Page**

     - The Post View page shows the photo the user uploaded to their post, the title, subtitle, and the date the post was uploaded or edited.
 Below is the post's content with the possibility of liking and seeing the total number of comments on the post.
-Below we see comments and the ability to write your comment.
+Below, we see comments and the ability to write your comments.
 The comment requires the approval of the application admin.

 ![Screenshot 2023-08-07 121623](https://github.com/lukaszglowacz/norton-innovation-platform/assets/119242394/199fb24e-4ea8-4e8b-a8ec-15a09a6581dc)